-It is possible for Maine Coons to kill a human, but it is highly unlikely.
-These cats are known for their gentle and sweet temperament, and they rarely display signs of aggression, much less a desire to kill.
+Whilst it is possible for Maine Coons to kill a human, this is highly unlikely to happen.
+Maine Coons are known for their gentle and sweet temperament, which rarely display any signs of aggression, much less a desire to kill.
 However, a bite from any cat can easily become infected if left untreated, which can result in death.

 The Maine Coon may be a large breed, but these cats are also known for being some of the sweetest, most loving cat breeds in the world!